• Skip to main content

 Summary

 Compared to other engines in the BMW lineup, I would say this engine is reliable and ready for a long life.
-Considering these 4 common issues with the N53, there are no major issues with oil leaking or with the cooling system which tend to end the life of the engine.
+While some of the 5 listed common problems with the N53 can be expensive to replace, none of them are so serious that they truly compromise the reliability of the engine completely.
 Of course, older engines with high mileage may develop oil leaks or other issues as a part of standard wear and tear, though they are not overly common issues.
-A fuel pump may put you in limp mode, but will not retire the car to the junk yard.
-Same goes with for the injectors, spark plugs and coil packs.
+A fuel pump may put you in limp mode, but will not retire the car to the junkyard.
+The same goes with for the injectors, spark plugs, and coil packs.

 Reliability score 1-4 with 4 being the worst: 1